 Adrienne has a BA Communication (Distinction) from Charles Sturt University, and was awarded the University Prize for Public Relations on graduation (Dux).
 She also has a Certificate of General Nursing (Distinction), St Vincent’s Hospital Sydney and is fluent in spoken French.

-Adrienne is Deputy Chair of her former high school, Daramalan College.
-She is also a member of the Australian Institute of Company Directors and Public Relations Institute of Australia.
+Adrienne is Deputy Chair of her former high school, Daramalan College, Director of Molonglo Financial Services (Bendigo Community Banks ACT / Queanbeyan).
+She is also a Graduate of the Australian Institute of Company Directors (GAICD) and Member of the Public Relations Institute of Australia (MPRIA).